Gender Roles, Feminism, Lisa Haydon… Code RED!

 Lisa Haydon is entitled to her choice to like or dislike the word “feminist”.
 The real question –is feminism often misconstructed in our era?
 If PC is hailed for claiming that only reason she needs a man is to produce babies & Tiger Shroff is criticised for desiring a wife who can take care of home… of course, the modern feminists often misconstruct feminism.

 Be bold like red.
 Be neutral like grey.
 Be open to change like fashion trends.
 The trendy red and grey separates, designed & constructed by myself aims to look beyond gender constructs of masculinity and femininity.
 The look rejects what’s perceived as masculine or feminine.
 It shuns & dismantles the ideas that tag a certain appearance or behaviour as masculine or feminine.
 Gender expressions are actually the result of constant negotiations between an individual’s sense of self and the feedback acquired through social interactions that are constantly subject to change.

 The gender revolution widens up to celebrating personal choices & freedom devoid of gender specific judgements.
 Freedom of expression.
 Freedom of choice.
 Freedom from patriarchy.
 Freedom from matriarchy too.
 A little research and study will reveal that feminism doesn’t have a clean history like feminists want you to believe.
 But that doesn’t take away the magnanimous achievements and contributions of feminist movements in empowering women.
 Everything including feminism has its own pros and cons.
 It shouldn’t matter if an individual identifies as a feminist or not.
 What really matters is if a person is sexist or not.
 There are feminists who are sexist.
-There are people who do not identify themselves as feminist and yet advocate gender equality.
+There are people who do not identify themselves as feminist and yet oppose sexism.